oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 1. Support JSON serialization as specified in [Section 3.2.1](#321-serialization-and-content-types)
 2. Transfer OpenC2 messages using the content types defined in Section 3.2.1 appropriately, as specified in Sections [3.3](#33-openc2-consumer-as-httptls-server) and [3.4](#34-openc2-producer-as-httptls-server)
 3. Listen for HTTPS connections as specified in Section [3.2.2](#322-http-usage).
-4. Use HTTP GET and POST methods as specified in Sections 3.2.2, 3.3, and 3.4, and no other HTTP methods
+4. Use HTTP GET and POST methods as specified in Sections 3.2.2 and 3.3, and no other HTTP methods
 5. Ensure HTTP request and response messages only contain a single OpenC2 message, as specified in Section 3.2.2
 6. Implement TLS in accordance with the requirements and restrictions specified in Sections [3.2.3](#323-tls-usage) and 3.2.3.1
-7. Employ HTTP methods to send and receive OpenC2 messages as specified in Sections 3.3 and 3.4
+7. Employ HTTP methods to send and receive OpenC2 messages as specified in Sections 3.3
-8. Employ only the HTTP response codes as specified in Sections 3.3 and 3.4
+8. Employ only the HTTP response codes as specified in Sections 3.3
 9. Instantiate the message elements defined in Table 3-1 of [[OpenC2-Lang-v1.0](#openc2-lang-v10)] as follows:

 | Name | HTTPS Implementation |